-Gateway Satisfactory completion of knowledge, skills and behaviours as set out in the apprenticeship standard Achieved at least a level 2 qualification in Maths and English Achieved the Level 4 qualification in Construction and the Built Environment as specified in the standard Employer confirmation and request for EPA Project brief End-point assessment organisation issues the technical project brief Apprentice responds to the brief and prepares to deliver their presentation at the interview Written report Apprentice completes a written report of 1500-1600 words which demonstrates how, in the course of their apprenticeship, they integrated the knowledge, skills and behaviours needed to be a competent Construction Site Engineering Technician.
-This report is verified by a professionally qualified engineer, submitted by the apprentice and will be used to inform the structured interview.
-Review of report Two trained and qualified assessors review the written report and assess it against all of the knowledge, skills and behaviours listed in the apprenticeship standard and agree areas that need to be explored further as part of the interview.
+Gateway Satisfactory evidence of knowledge, skills and behaviours as set out in the apprenticeship standard confirmed by the employer Achieved at least a level 2 qualification in Maths and English Achieved the Level 4 qualification in Construction and the Built Environment as specified in the standard Employer confirmation and request for EPA Technical project brief (to support the Presentation assessment method) End point assessment organisation issues the technical project brief Apprentice responds to the brief and prepares to deliver a presentation on this.
+The presentation is the first assessment method.
+Written report (to support the Structured Interview assessement method) Apprentice completes a written report of 1500-1600 words which demonstrates how, in the course of their apprenticeship, they integrated the knowledge, skills and behaviours needed to be a competent Building Services Engineering Technician.
+This report is verified by a professionally qualified engineer, submitted by the apprentice and will be used to inform the areas to be explored in structured interview.
+The structured interview is the second assessment method.
+Review of written report Two trained and qualified assessors review the written report and assess it against all of the knowledge, skills and behaviours listed in the apprenticeship standard and agree areas that need to be explored further as part of the interview.
+The interview questions will focus on 4 main areas in the context of the occupational specialism demonstrated in the written report.
+The written report is not marked.
 This is in line with Engineering Council requirements.
-Presentation Apprentice makes a 10 minute presentation to the Assessor Panel on their response to the technical project brief followed by 10-15 minutes of questions and discussion.
-Structured Interview This is followed by a 30-40 minute interview informed by the written report.
+Presentation (informed by the technical project brief) Apprentice makes a 10 minute presentation to the Assessor Panel on their response to the technical project brief followed by 10-15 minutes of questions and discussion.
+The presentation and questions following this, together with the 'hard copy', will be marked.
+Structured Interview (informed by the written report) This is followed by a 30-40 minute interview informed by the written report.
 The purpose of the interview is for the Assessor Panel to be confident that the apprentice has acquired and can use all the knowledge, skills and behaviours needed to be a competent Construction Site Engineering Technician.

 Decision The Assessor Panel submits the completed knowledge, skills and behaviours Assessment Form, along with a recommendation as to whether or not the apprentice has successfully passed the EPA and satisfied the requirements for registration as an Engineering Technician, to the relevant PEI.